 To keep costs down, be sure to apply for a new solar installation ASAP – before you miss out on these generous incentives.

 2. Reduce Your Electricity Consumption

 Want to lower your solar installation costs even more.
 Then reduce the amount of electricity you use.
 We’re not talking about radical lifestyle changes.
-These 2 articles (here and here) cover a number of easy energy efficiency tips.

 The less energy you consume, the fewer solar panels you need.

 The beauty of solar energy is that you begin paying lower electricity bills on Day 1 – and for the next 25 to 40 years.

 This is why many homeowners and businesses pay for their installations using low interest solar loans.
 Their monthly electricity bill savings are more than their monthly loan repayments.